 The dangers of asbestos have been visible for nearly 2000 years, so why did it take so long for it to be recognised as a toxic material.
 PAC Asbestos Surveys digs into the history of Asbestos from its discovery over 4,500 years ago to its eventual banishment in 1999.
-This is the first of a four-part blog series that we will be publishing over the next few weeks.
+This is the first of a five-part blog series that we will be publishing over the next few weeks.

 2400 BC – Asbestos is Discovered